Recurring Revenue Business Model: Why Experts Are Switching to Retainers

 Most new retainer businesses undercharge because they price based on hours rather than outcomes.
 If you're managing a company's entire social media presence — something that would cost $4,000–$6,000/month to hire in-house — a $1,500 retainer is genuinely a deal for the client, not just a reasonable rate for you.

-The blueprint includes the pricing structure, the contract approach, the client acquisition process, and the delivery system that makes ongoing service sustainable at that volume.
+The important pieces are the pricing structure, the contract approach, the client acquisition process, and the delivery system that makes ongoing service sustainable at that volume.